00PathFinder00/QShield-v1/README.md

 * $./make
 * $./make install

 Before you build the QShield project, please make sure that the libsgx_tgmp.a is also installed in SGX SDK directory.
 (You may just copy QShield/tpl/gmp/sgx_tgmp.h -> <path of SGX SDK directory>/include; QShield/tpl/gmp/libsgx_tgmp.a -> <path of SGX SDK directory>/lib64)

+# E-Scheme

+We design a E-Sheme to facilitate key management, data encryption/decryption, and access control enforcement.

+* $cd QShield/tpl/e-scheme
+* $cp e-scheme.h <path of SGX SDK directory>/include/escheme/
+* $cp libsgx_tescheme.a <path of SGX SDK directory>/lib64/

 # Build